mcharouk/aws/Demos/TechEssentials/Module_2/EC2/README_DEMO.md

 * !!
 Step 1 : Don't forget to assign a public ip to the instance at startup !!

+* create an internet gateway
+* create a route table that routes to IGW
-* script to start an apache instance.
-To execute when internet connection is ok
+* connect to EC2 and execute this scripts when internet connection is ok
+* access EC2 with its public IP or public domain name

 ```
 sudo -s